 MentorConnect is a resource for U of L faculty and students who have specific mentoring questions that are not addressed by the materials on this site.
 The Mentor Advisory Board--composed of faculty from across the departments who have been nominated by their mentees and recognized for their mentoring excellence by the School of Interdisciplinary and Graduate Studies' (SIGS) Outstanding Mentoring Award--will answer questions from faculty and students who have questions or concerns about their own mentoring relationships.
-All questions submitted through the MentorConnect form will be screened by SIGS staff and forwarded to an Advisory Board member suited to answer the question.
+All questions submitted through the MentorConnect form will be screened by SIGS staff and forwarded to an Advisory Board member best suited to answer the question.
 In the event that the Advisory Board members are unable to answer the question, SIGS staff will conduct research and attempt to put the faculty or student in contact with someone who can better assist them.
-Queries can also be made anonymously via the SIGS Blog page for mentoring.

 The MentorConnect Advisory Board